 Ducati’s superbike series has been impressing over several generations, a concoction made even more desirable since the debut of the 1098/1198 series launched in 2007, later enlarged to 1198 potent cubic centimeters in 2009.
 Gorgeous, soulful and devilishly brutal, Ducati’s 1198 is a very special motorcycle.

 But for enthusiasts with deep pockets, especially aficionados of Italian bikes, the base 1198 might not be special enough.
+Enter the new-for-2011 premium Ducati Superbike, the 1198 SP.

 SP stands for Sport Production, which is nomenclature Ducati has used for decades to designate some of the high-end models in its superbike series.
 This lineage stretches back to the 851 SP which debuted in 1989.